 Before you begin making repairs to your rental property or replacing personal property and structures after a covered event, contact your renters insurance provider.
 An agent will find out the best means to document the expenses that will be incurred for repairs.
 After repairs and replacements are done, send the proof of repair or replacement costs as advised by your insurer.
 Proofs can be receipts indicating replacement cost or pictures indicating the level of damage and the aftermath when repairs and replacements have been concluded.
 Usually, you can send the bills via an online portal provided by your insurer, mail, email, or in-person.

 You do not need to pay any sales tax when buying renters insurance coverage.
-Instead, the insurer pays the tax to the state for any coverage it sells.
+Instead, the insurer pays the tax to the state for any coverage it sells to the Texas residents.

 In Texas, renters insurance is only tax-deductible if you use the rental property as a workspace solely dedicated to business activities.